solvingj/credx/README.md

 Pre-pre-alpha: Several core functions not yet implemented

 # credx
 `credx` aims to provide a native, cross-platform, cross-language command-line utility for managing credentials which are used during development workflows.
 It intends to provide a more secure solution to storing, retrieval, and sharing of credentials on developers' local machines.  `credx` was partially inspired by `pass` (passwordstore.org), but makes the fundamental addition of leveraging the operating system keychain as the core credential store.
-Also, it does supports `pass` as a storage backend, and adds some conviences to using it.
+Also, it does supports `pass` as a storage backend, and adds some conviences to using it. `credx` also aims to be part of a larger toolset and devops tool strategy.

 ## How to Use
 The core `credx` api is very simple: